jbittel/django-mama-cas/docs/templates.rst

 **mama_cas/login.html**

-   This template displays the authentication form whenever ``LoginView``. requires user credentials.
+   This template displays the authentication form whenever ``LoginView`` requires user credentials.
 It also provides authentication success or failure information.
-When the user logs out, by default they are redirected to this template, with a logout success message.
+When the user logs out, by default they are redirected to this template with a logout success message.

 **mama_cas/warn.html**

    This template is used by ``LoginView`` when ``MAMA_CAS_ALLOW_AUTH_WARN`` is enabled and the user has elected to be notified when authentication occurs.
-It displays options allowing the user to continue the authentication process or cancel and log out.
+It provides options for the user to continue the authentication process or cancel and log out.

 Modifying
 ---------